lynix28/API-Automation-Test/README.md

-## API Automation Test Project

-Test scope: API Testing
+## api-cucumberjs-example

-Description: This project is contain API testing scenario using CucumberJS for PINTU technical assessment purposes
+This project is contain API testing scenario using CucumberJS for PINTU technical assessment purposes

 ---